 Since victim/plaintiffs have the burden of proof in negligence cases, evidence is critical.
 A great attorney knows how to work with the police to find witnesses and evidence that others would miss.

-Thanks to our friends and contributors from Butler Tobin for their insight into car accident cases.
+Thanks to our friends and contributors from Butler Law Firm for their insight into car accident cases.